FastComments/fastcomments-docs/src/content/guides/moderation/items/spam-detection.md

 Spam Detection can be disabled via the Comment Moderation Settings page.

+### Different Spam Detectors

+FastComments supports three ways of detecting spam:

+1. A traditional Naïve-Bayes classifier that is continuously trained, which is shared across all FastComments.com tenants.
+2. A traditional Naïve-Bayes classifier that is continuously trained, which is **isolated** to your tenant.
+3. Using ChatGPT 4.

+Everyone has access to the shared and isolated Naïve-Bayes classifiers.

+The ChatGPT 4 option is selectable in the Comment Moderation Settings page if you are on Flex billing, since it bills based on tokens used.

 ### SSO

 Comments posted by SSO users can be considered spam, and will be checked as such.
 The exception is if the SSO user